 Cards printed with vegetable and soya-based inks, as opposed to the usual chemical inks, are a better option.
 The more colours, gloss finishes, cut outs, die-cut shapes, additional foil and textured finishes, buttons and bells on each card, the bigger the need for greater manufacturing processes – ergo more machinery, energy and transport.

 Send cards made of other materials, like Timbergrams.
 The screen-printed or engraved cards are made out of 3mm birch.
 You can order online at timbergram.com.
 The company works closely with the charity Tree Aid that helps villagers in Africa’s dry-lands plant trees that will provide both food and income.

 Turn cards you have received into tags for next year’s gifts.

 There are doubtless many more measures you can take to have a greener Christmas, but we hope How to Christmas has offered you a decent start with these ideas.

-Elf Helper: Marks and Spencer has announced it will be glitter-free from Christmas 2019 as it bans non-recyclable sparkle from its stores.
+Elf Helper: Marks and Spencer announced it will be glitter-free from Christmas 2019, banning all non-recyclable sparkle from its stores.
 Glitter is made from tiny pieces of plastic and plays its part in the growing amount of micro-plastics found in the ocean.
 But M&S customers will no longer be able to buy glitter-adorned greeting cards, wrapping paper, gift tags, gift bags, calendars, crackers, flowers and plants in a bid to improve recyclability.
 In 2018, Waitrose announced that by the end of 2020, all of its “own-label cards, wrap, crackers, tags, flowers and plants will either be glitter-free” or made using an eco-friendly alternative.
-Tesco has banned plastic glitter from its 2019 Christmas range, while Aldi has pledged to phase out plastic glitter by the end of 2020.
+Tesco banned plastic glitter from its 2019 Christmas range, while Aldi pledged to phase out plastic glitter by the end of 2020.